 It’s very rare that you won’t need any alterations to your wedding gown whatsoever.

-If you are lucky enough to fit one of the standard sizes, all dresses come in, congratulations.
+If you are lucky enough to fit one of the standard sizes all dresses come in, congratulations.
 It means you are among the very few women who don’t have to worry about paying extra to make sure the dress fits as if it was made especially for them.

 In most cases, though, the standard sizes only come close to fitting ideally but don’t exactly hit the mark and need to be altered at least minimally.
+That’s why most brides opt for wedding dress alterations to get the perfect fit.

 How Many Wedding Dress Fittings Should You Schedule

 Usually, tailors and wedding salons encourage you to schedule at least three fittings.
+This helps to ensure that your wedding dress alterations are as accurate as possible on your wedding day.

 At this point, your tailor will have made the most significant changes to your gown and will focus on any small remaining details and imperfections.
 Don’t be afraid to speak up at this time, and make sure you address even the tiniest of concerns you may have.